Explore the most fundamental questions in life with clarity, precision, and logical rigor.

 Faculty & Teaching

-Our eight professors are experts in their fields, with research interests that include European thought, human spirituality, history of modern philosophy, metaethics, ancient philosophy, and philosophy of mind, ethics, science and values.
+Each philosophy professor in our department is an expert in a specific area of philosophy with research interests that include European thought, political philosophy, ancient philosophy, philosophy of mind, ethics, as well as science and values.

 What is the basis of morality?
 What is the difference between knowledge and mere opinion?
 Philosophy addresses fundamental questions about the human condition.
 They might seem very abstract, but what makes philosophy difficult also, surprisingly, makes it practical: Making headway on such questions requires skills that are widely applicable, including evaluating arguments with clarity and precision, and recognizing and challenging assumptions—most importantly, your own.